← Back to Blog

 Collectors swear by one side or the other — but what actually drives the difference in price and perceived value?
 Let's break it down.

-On-card (hard-signed) means the player signs directly on the card itself — the autograph is physically part of the design.
+On-card (hard-signed): The player signs directly on the card itself.
+The autograph is physically part of the design and often interacts beautifully with the card's surface.

-Sticker auto, on the other hand, means the player signs a separate sheet of clear stickers that the card company (Topps, Panini, Upper Deck, etc.) later applies to the cards.
+Sticker auto: The player signs a separate sheet of clear stickers.
+The card manufacturer (Topps, Panini, Upper Deck, etc.) later peels these stickers and applies them to the cards during production.

 In short: Sticker autos make it easier for brands to include more signers across multiple sets, while on-card autos feel more personal and authentic — closer to the athlete's actual hand.